Should You Become an Instructional Designer?

 Workdesk image

 Do you have a passion for learning and helping others learn?
-If so, you should consider a career in instructional design!
+If so, a career in instructional design might be right for you.

 What does an Instructional Designer do?

-Another part of an Instructional Designer’s role is to control and scrutinise the pre-existing learning processes and instructional materials.
-Enhancing these procedures and materials to ensure educational goals are being satisfied is a crucial part of the job.
+Another part of the job is reviewing existing materials and finding ways to improve them; enhancing procedures and materials to ensure educational goals are met is a crucial part of the job.

 Instructional Designers can work across a wide range of businesses in both the public and private sector, including: